JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Excited_state-PD/readme.md

      * The ZPL becomes relatively weak compared with the phonon sideband.
      * Many vibrational replicas can appear in the optical spectrum.

 >Note: A particularly useful interpretation is that **S** is approximately the average number of phonons involved in the optical transition.
+It is important because it quantifies how strongly an electronic transition is coupled to lattice vibrations (phonons).

 Therefore, **S** can be computed using the following relation (single harmonic mode model):